philblum/sudoku/README.md

 # C++ Sudoku

-Please refer to Peter Norvig's article http://norvig.com/sudoku.html.
+Please refer to Peter Norvig's article http://norvig.com/sudoku.html for a great discussion of Sudoku, constraint propogation, and depth- first search.
 I created this software as an excercise to learn C++ where I didn't have to think about software design and could focus on translating Peter's beautiful python code into C++ in the best way possible.
+Thanks Peter for sharing!

 Enjoy!